What’s the Difference between Training and Coaching?

 Avoid the temptation to conduct a training session, check the box and move on.
 There’s a lot more involved in selecting the right training, getting training delivery that’s effective for your unique group and organizational needs, and reinforcing training over the long term.

 In this regard, coaching carries less risk.
-If the coachee is receptive and the coach is truly coaching, you’re far more likely to see real behavioral change and growth.
+If the coach is receptive and the coach is truly coaching, you’re far more likely to see real behavioral change and growth.
 But coaching isn’t necessary or suitable for all situations.

 Choose coaching when: